JPMorgan: How It Can Go Higher

 - The green trend line shows that RSI's momentum has yet to break the trend line to the downside.
 This is a very bullish signal.
 In my experience, it usually takes a couple of breaks lower in RSI (below the green line) to suck the momentum out of a rally.
 For JPM to go into correction, RSI would need to break below 50 (yellow line).

 - The two momentum indicators show me that JPM still has another move to the upside.
-MACD recently made a higher high and RSI has yet to break its upward sloping trend line.
+MACD recently made a higher high, and RSI has yet to break its upward sloping trend line.
 However, given the overbought signal on RSI where it's currently at a 76 reading, I would expect a pullback, but with all the momentum, I believe JPM will rebound for a new high before the December Fed meeting.

 How JPMorgan can go higher: